 Considerations for Mastopexy

-In order to achieve an ideal result, there are numerous factors that should be taken into consideration prior to breast lift surgery.
+In order to achieve an ideal result, there are numerous factors that should be taken into consideration prior to breast lift surgery in NYC.
 The information provided below can prepare you for some of the matters that will be discussed in full detail at the time of your consultation.

 Different Degrees of Breast Drooping

 When evaluating breast drooping (ptosis), there are four different classifications.
 These include:

 - Glandular Ptosis or Pseudoptosis – Breast tissue droops lower than the inframammary crease, but the position of the nipple-areolar complex remains above the crease.

 - Grade I Ptosis – Both breast tissue and the nipple-areolar complex sag slightly lower than the inframammary fold.